 During World War II, U.S. and Japanese forces fought each other in Solomon Islands, then a British protectorate.
 By the end of 1943, the Allies were in command of the entire Solomon chain.
 The large-scale U.S. presence toward the end of the war dwarfed anything seen before in the islands.
 In recognition of the close ties forged between the United States and the people of Solomon Islands during World War II, the U.S. Congress financed the construction of the Solomon Islands Parliament building.

 The two countries established diplomatic relations following Solomon Islands' independence in 1978 from the United Kingdom.
 The U.S. Ambassador to Papua New Guinea is also accredited to Solomon Islands.
 U.S. diplomatic representation is handled by the U.S. Embassy in Papua New Guinea.
 The United States maintains a Consular Agency in Honiara, Solomon Islands to provide consular services.
-The United States and Solomon Islands are committed to working together and improving regional stability, promoting democracy and human rights, responding to climate change, increasing trade, and promoting sustainable economic development.
+The United States and Solomon Islands are committed to working together and improving regional stability, promoting democracy and human rights, combating trafficking in persons, responding to climate change, increasing trade, and promoting sustainable economic development.

 U.S. Assistance to Solomon Islands

 In Solomon Islands and across the Pacific Islands region, the U.S. Agency for International Development (USAID) supports programs that help communities adapt to the negative impacts of global climate change and supports disaster relief efforts and disaster risk reduction programs to enhance local capacity for disaster response.
 USAID’s Pacific Islands Regional Office is located in Papua New Guinea which covers 12 nations: Fiji, Papua New Guinea, Vanuatu, Tonga, Samoa, Solomon Islands, Kiribati, Tuvalu, Nauru, Palau, Federated States of Micronesia, and Republic of the Marshall Islands.
+The United States builds the capacity and resilience of Solomon Islands to adapt to climate change through regional assistance that covers these 12 Pacific Island countries.

 Bilateral Economic Relations